 Data Source

 A bibliometric analysis of scientific publications from 1987 to 2017 on global surgery was conducted using the Scopus® database (Elsevier, Amsterdam, Netherlands) on March 24th 2018.
-Scopus® is a widely used database for bibliometric analyses and often preferred owning to the wider journal range, augmented citation analysis, and availability of several bibliometric indicators (e.g., Hirsh-index (h-index)) (13).
+Scopus® is a widely used database for bibliometric analyses and often preferred owning to the wider journal range, augmented citation analysis, and availability of several bibliometric indicators (e.g., Hirsh-index (H-index)) (13).
 The literature search was limited to the period 1987 to 2017 for the following reasons: 1) to accommodate the expected lag in the indexing of publications into the bibliometric databases, and 2) population data required to estimate normalised country-specific publication rate were not available for the period before 1987 (14, 15).

 Search Strategy